Yandex Cloud

 Terraform is distributed under the Business Source License.
 The Yandex Cloud provider for Terraform is distributed under the MPL-2.0 license.

-To update the description of a registry created using Terraform:
+To update the description of a registry created with Terraform:

-1. Open the Terraform configuration file and edit the description parameter value in the registry description fragment.
+1. Open the Terraform configuration file and edit the description parameter value in the registry description.

 resource "yandex_iot_core_registry" "my_registry" {